Keeper-Security/secrets-manager/sdk/python/core/README.md

 ## 16.5.0
 * KSM-313 - Improved Keeper Notations
 * KSM-319 - `KEY_CLIENT_KEY` in configurations is missing in certain situations
-* KSM-356 - Ability to create of the new new custom field
+* KSM-356 - Ability to create of the new custom field

 ## 16.4.2
 * Fix to support dynamic client version